Artemi Panarin: Senior

-Panarin made his Russian senior team debut, when he was included on the roster, in one of the rounds of EuroHockeyTour in the 2013–14 season.
+Panarin made his Russia senior team debut, when he was included on the roster, in one of the rounds of Euro Hockey Tour in the 2013–14 season.

-He was selected to the top senior squad for Russia's hockey team in the 2015 IIHF World Championship, earning a silver medal.
-He recorded ten points in 10 games.
+He was selected to the Russia's squad for the 2015 World Championship, earning a silver medal.
+He recorded 10 points in 10 games.

-Panarin also played in the 2016 IIHF World Championship, where Russia earned a bronze medal.
-Early in the tournament, head coach Oleg Znarok formed a highly-productive line of Panarin (six goals and nine assists) and his former SKA Saint Petersburg teammates Vadim Shipachyov (6 goals and 12 assists) and Evgenii Dadonov (six goals and seven assists).
+Panarin also played in the 2016 World Championship, where Russia earned a bronze medal.
+Early in the tournament, head coach Oleg Znarok formed a highly-productive line of Panarin (six goals and nine assists) and his former SKA Saint Petersburg teammates Vadim Shipachyov (six goals and 12 assists) and Evgenii Dadonov (six goals and seven assists).
 Panarin, Shipachyov and Dadonov finished as the top three scorers of the tournament.

 Panarin represented Russia at the 2016 World Cup of Hockey.